KChen-lab/Monopogen/README.md

   `ulimit -n `

-  If the number is smaller than the cells in your study, please change the maximum of the open files.
+  If the number is smaller than the cells in your study, please change the maximum number of open files.
   If the file number opened is still large, you can set smaller value on the option `-t` in the `cellScan` step (such as 5).
 In such case, only 5 regions were processed simultaneously.

 ## Citation